DanciuA004/Number_Guessing_Game/README.md

 - Timed mode (guess within a time limit).
 - Leaderboard (best scores stored in local storage or a file).
 - GUI version.

 ## Demo

 [Insert gif or link to demo]

+## Lessons Learned

+What did you learn while building this project?
+What challenges did you face and how did you overcome them?